Travel Has No Downside

 We nearly all collided but in dodge-em car style, we swerved around each other and drove up and down the garden lanes, chasing each other!

 What’s that sound?
 It built up slowly and became very loud!
-We were all laughing hysterically!

-Antoine fell out of his car, rolling in the gravel holding his stomach.
-He was in pleats!
+Antoine fell out of his car, rolling in the gravel and holding his stomach.

 I had tears running down my face and I couldn’t speak.